vonhoff/Animation2Tilemap/README.md

 ## Installation

-To install Animation2Tilemap, a tool that converts animations into tilemaps, you need to follow these steps:
+To install Animation2Tilemap, you need to follow these steps:

 - Go to the [releases page](https://github.com/Animation2Tilemap/Animation2Tilemap/releases) and download the latest version of Animation2Tilemap.
 - Extract the zip file to a folder of your choice.
 You can use any file manager or unzip utility to do this.